Utilities in Southlake

 City of Southlake Utility Services

 The City of Southlake provides water, wastewater, recycling, and trash services.
 For more information, visit the Southlake Water Utilities webpage or call SWU Customer Service at 817-748-8051.

 These services are provided by organizations other than the City of Southlake, including gas, electricity, phone, and television services.

 For TV services, such as cable and satellite television services, view this list of providers by zip code.
 Please note that all TV providers available to City of Southlake residents may not appear on the list and that companies may not cover all portions of Southlake.

 Internet companies may not cover all areas within Southlake.
-For providers in the area, please search this list of internet providers by zip code.
+For providers in the area, please search this list of internet providers by zip code or specifically for your address.
 Please note that all internet providers available to City of Southlake residents may not appear on this list.

 For gas service, please visit the Atmos Energy website, or call 800-460-3030.
 To report a gas leak, please call 866-322-8667 or 9-1-1.

 For telephone services, please search this list of telephone providers by zip code.
 Please note that this list does not include mobile phone services.